VCU-CS-Capstone/CS-25-341-CyberSecurity-Visualization/Status Reports/Status Report Fall Week 1.md

 * Milos Manic

 ## 1) Accomplishments this week ##
 * Looked into Zeek and made a few ideas for our project.
-Updated Github repo – Chris M
+Updated Github repo – Chris Malatesta
 * Did some research on Zeek and updated the GitHub root README.md. – Calvin Hurlbert
 * Installed Zeek but getting familiar with it with respect to the network \- Jaspreet Singh
-* Familiaze with zeek interface and general network security fundamentals as well as common attacks – Keith
+* Familiaze with zeek interface and general network security fundamentals as well as common attacks – Keith Tran

 ## 2) Milestones to be completed next week ##